 Associated Students of Harvey Mudd College

 People of Asian descent living in the United States, including, but not limited to, people of Chinese, Japanese, Korean, Vietnamese, Cambodian, Filipino and Nepalese heritage.
 People from India prefer to be called South Asian.
 People from Pakistan may prefer to be called West Asian.

-Capitalize them: Medal of Honor, Outstanding Alumni Award, etc.
+- Outstanding Alumni Award, etc.